harchuk/jimbo/README.md

 docker build -t myrepo/cluster-rollback:latest .
 ```

-Apply the following manifest to run the tool in your cluster:
+Apply the following manifest to run the tool in your cluster.
+A copy is
+available under `k8s/deployment.yaml` for convenience:

 ```yaml
 apiVersion: apps/v1